skillrepos/ai-sdlc/labs.md

 **Purpose: To show how AI can be used to explain code and also help with onboarding those new to a codebase.**

-<br><br>

-1. Switch back to Agent mode for this lab.
-(If you do it in Ask mode, it will try to answer for all the different types of files in the project, rather than just the "app" code.

-<br><br>

-2. Let's start out having Copilot explain the code to us.
-Enter the prompt below in one of the chat interfaces.
+1. Let's start out having Copilot explain the code to us.
+Enter the prompt below in one of the chat interfaces (Agent mode).
 ```
 Explain in simple terms how this code works
 ```